ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 setState({ selected: { ...getState().selected, abc: true } });
 ```

+- When to use:
+  - Read/write the per-instance state injected by `withCommands`
+  - Local UI state coordination and autosave flows
+  - Access `isMounted` for safe async updates

+Resolution strategy (current):
+- Attempts to resolve internal context via `useCommand(componentOrCommandName)` for dynamic accuracy.
+- If unavailable (e.g., early render or when passing a component name), falls back to resolving the current component context directly.
+- Returns stable `getState`, `setState`, and `isMounted` from the resolved internal context.

 #### useCommandState<TState, TSelected>(componentName, selector, options?)

 - Import: `import { useCommandState } from "@zenflux/react-commander/hooks"`